-- 1. Session Border Controller: - Call Logs On the web user interface of the SBC, the Call Logs tab can provide useful diagnostic or troubleshooting information. - 2.
-Communication Manager: - list trace station <extension number> Traces calls to and from a specific station.

-- list trace tac <trunk access code number> Trace calls over a specific trunk group. - status station <extension number> Displays signaling and media information for an active call on a specific station. - status trunk <trunk access code number> Displays trunk group information. - 3.
+- 1. Session Border Controller: - Status On the web user interface of the SBC, the Status tab can provide useful diagnostic or troubleshooting information. - Call Logs On the web user interface of the SBC, the Call Logs tab can provide detailed information of SIP messages on a per call basis. - 2.
+Communication Manager: - list trace station <extension number> Traces calls to and from a specific station - list trace tac <trunk access code number> Trace calls over a specific trunk group. - status station <extension number> Displays signaling and media information for an active call on a specific station. - status trunk <trunk access code number> Displays trunk group information. - 3.
 Session Manager: - traceSM -x Session Manager command line tool for traffic analysis.
 Login to the Session Manager management interface to run this command.